-In the following lecture, we will explore the extensive relationship and vast interconnections between Yoga and Ayurveda, focusing on the Yoga Sutras for our view of Yoga.
+In the following article, we will explore the extensive relationship and vast interconnections between Yoga and Ayurveda, focusing on the Yoga Sutras.
 This examination extends to important issues of Yoga sadhana, Yoga therapy and Ayurvedic healing for body, mind and consciousness.

 The Yoga Sutras arises out of the Yoga Darshana tradition of ancient India, which is Yoga as one of the six schools of Vedic philosophy (Vaidika Darshanas).
 Yoga is generally coupled along with Samkhya philosophy among these six systems, but has many other ramifications as well.

 Yoga itself is a broader topic that is reflected in a number of different approaches and in various schools of Yoga indicated throughout the Vedas, Upanishads, Puranas, Tantras and the many dharmic schools of thought and spiritual practice in India, Vedic and non-Vedic.
 Yoga begins with Veic mantras like the Gayatri and extends in many direction.
 The many branches include such topics as Jnana Yoga, Bhakti Yoga and Karma Yoga, as well as Patanjali Raja Yoga and Hatha Yoga.
 Not all these Yoga schools follow the Yoga Sutras or use it as a primary text, though most honor or respect its teachings.

 The Yoga Sutras are the main text of Yoga Darshana, but does not represent its beginning.
 Yoga Darshana is rooted in an older Hiranyagarbha tradition, such as mentioned in the Mahabharata, notably in the Moksha Dharma Parva, which connects it with the Vedas.
 Hiranyagarbha is regarded as the founder of Yoga Darshana, with Patanjali, the compiler of its teachings at a later period.